Odhynn/Naerk/content/Gods/Yushan.md

 Yushan said, “I told you of this and, believing it, it was so.
 In truth, it is whichever you prefer.
 In truth, there is no plum at all, just as there is no Yushan.
 A plum has no shape, form, or color at all, in truth, but these are all things I find pleasing about it.
 A plum has no taste at all for it has no flesh or substance, but I find its sweetness intoxicating.
 A plum is a thing that does not exist.
 But it is my favorite fruit.”
 “A pipe is a thing that does exist, and it is my favorite past time,” said Hansa, lacking understanding, and growing in cynicism.
 “What a paradox!” said Yushan, smiling, “I shall share my love tenderly with Payam.”

-———————–
-iii.
+## III.
 The story of the water house

 Yushan and Hansa walked the planes once, drinking plum wine.
 “Dearest Hansa,” spoke Yushan, after a moment, as they strolled along an expanse of fractal glass and cold fire, “Would you like to learn a lesson ?".
 "Of course, my lord" Spoke Hansa, curious of Yushan's contemplative nature